No-Bake Hemp Seed Brownies

 Can I make these brownies nut-free?

-Can I use something other can coconut milk in the ganache?
+Can I use something other than coconut milk?

 Close up of a no-bake raw hemp brownie topped with chocolate frosting.
 The brownie has a bite taken out of it showing the texture of the brownie.